albertoverrilli/Auto-Typer/README.md

 # Auto-Typer
 Auto Typer

-Types whatever text you give it in the varible "Text" you can adjust the speed with by changeing how long it sleeps for, start with "[" and end with "]".
-Its a little fucked up but gets the job done.
+Type text into the text box.
+You can adjust the time between characters using the time.sleep function.
+The functions of the buttons are self-explanatory